Leonard Parrington: Second World War and later

 Shortly after the start of the Second World War Parrington was promoted, on 2 October 1939, to the substantive rank of colonel.
 He was promoted to the acting rank of brigadier in March 1941.
-He was deployed with British Empire forces to Greece, to oppose the anticipated German invasion.
+As part of Operation Lustre Parrington was deployed with British Empire forces to Greece, to oppose the anticipated German invasion and commanded a base at Larissa.
 By late April 1941 Allied forces had been pushed back to Kalamata, from which they were being evacuated by sea.
 Parrington was senior Allied officer on the beachhead and in command of the evacuation.

 New Zealand Sergeant Jack Hinton reported to Parrington's headquarters on 28 April, as the Germans were entering the port, cutting off the evacuation route.
 Parrington told Hinton to surrender, to which he replied "Surrender?
 Go and jump in the bloody lake!".
 Parrington warned Hinton he could have him court martialled for speaking to a senior officer like that upon which Hinton said "if you're not careful I'll have you court-martialled for talking surrender" before leaving.
 Hinton went on to storm a German machine gun post and an artillery position, before being wounded and captured; he was awarded the Victoria Cross for his bravery.
 Parrington surrendered the following day, one of 8,000 men captured by the Germans at Kalamata.

 In captivity Parrington was ordered by Major-General Victor Fortune to visit a number of "holiday camps" set up by the Germans for prisoners of war, to ascertain what the purpose of the camps was.
 This included a site at Genshagen, Brandenburg, which was being used by the Schutzstaffel (SS), to seek recruits for their British Free Corps.